 Parameter Settings (Bold=default) Description Mode Camera or Video Selects whether still photos or video clips are captured when the camera is triggered.
-Image Size (only affects still photos) 3M Pixel, 5M Pixel, 8M Pixel Sets resolution for still photos to 3, 5 or 8 megapixels.
+Image Size (only affects still photos) 5M Pixel, 6M Pixel, 3M Pixel Selects resolution for still photos from 3 to 6 megapixels.
 Higher resolution produces better quality photos, but creates larger files that take up more of the SD card capacity (fills up faster).
+5M is a good compromise between quality and file size.
 Capture Number (only affects still photos) 1 Photo, 2 Photo, 3 Photo Selects how many photos are taken in sequence per trigger in Camera mode.
 Please also refer to the Interval parameter.
-Video Size (only affects video clips) 640x480 , 320x240 Selects video resolution (in pixels per frame).
+Video Size (only affects video clips) 640x480 , 720x480, 320x240 Selects video resolution (in pixels per frame).
 Higher resolution produces better quality videos, but creates larger files that take up more of the SD card capacity (fills up faster).
-640x480 is VGA video in standard 4:3 format.
-Video Length (only affects video clips) 105 (second) default, with 605 to15 possible range Sets length per captured video clip.
+640x480 is VGA video in standard 4:3 format, 720x480 is widescreen format.
+Video Length (only affects video clips) 10S (second) default, with 60S to1S possible range Sets length per captured video clip.
 Settings begin with 10 second default when parameter is first selected.
-After stepping down to 15, video length settings start over at 60S.
+After stepping down to 1S, video length settings start over at 60S.

-Parameter Settings (Bold=default) Description Interval 105 (second) default, with a 60M (minute) to1S (second) range of settings available.
+Parameter Settings (Bold=default) Description Interval 10S (second) default, with a 60M (minute) to1S (second) range of settings available.
 (60M-1M are set in one minute increments, 59S-1S are set in one second increments) Selects the length of time that the camera will "wait" until it responds to any additional triggers from the PIR after an animal is first detected and remains within the sensor's range.
 During this user set "ignore triggers" interval, the camera will not capture photos/videos.
 This prevents the card from filling up with too many redundant images.
 Settings begin with 10 second default when parameter is first selected.
 Note: after setting down past "15", settings start over at "60M".
-Sensor Level Normal , High, Low Selects the sensitivity of the PIR sensor.
+Sensor Level Low, Normal, High, Auto Selects the sensitivity of the PIR sensor.
 The "High" setting will make the camera more sensitive to infrared (heat) and more easily triggered by motion, and the "Low" setting makes it less sensitive to heat and motion.
 The High setting can be useful when the ambient temperature is warm (making it more difficult for the sensor to detect animals), and the Low setting may help in cold weather if the camera is being triggered too often by anything warmer than the surroundings.
+"Normal" is for average or moderate conditions.
+The default "Auto" setting will allow the camera to determine the best setting based on its current operating if the weather is expected to change significantly during the period the camera will be used.